Give it Up!

 The program creates multiple simultaneous wins for the college, students, community, and environment.
 Give it Up! helps reduce the volume of items left in the dorms and the amount of waste generated during the move-out process by giving students a convenient way to donate their belongings, all while financially benefiting local nonprofits.
 Because many of the donated items are sold in the clothing and tag sales at the First Congregational Church in the fall, Give it Up! also benefits incoming Williams students during the move-in process in the fall, offering students and community members access to useful items at very affordable prices.

-2. Look for the logo, which will be on a white Connors Bros storage pod.
+2. Look for the logo, which will be on a white Connors Bros storage pod, which indicates it is a GIU! pod that can accept donations.

 3. Leave your donation items in the pod, or find a Give it Up! volunteer if you need assistance!